Table Of Contents

 How do market value adjustments affect MYGAs?

-A market value adjustment is a feature an annuity issuer may include to protect itself against losses in the bond market.
-With an MVA, the insurer is able to offer you a higher rate of return but can pass along part or all of its market loss to you under certain circumstances.
+A market value adjustment (MVA) is a feature an annuity issuer may include to protect itself against losses in the bond market.
+With an MVA, the insurer can offer you a higher rate of return but can also pass along part or all of its market loss to you under certain circumstances.

 What happens when the guaranteed period for a MYGA ends?